 Containers only.
 This value should model the directory in which the active notebook file is running.
 NB2KG versions >= 0.4.0 will automatically pass this value.
 It is intended to be used in conjunction with appropriate volume mounts in the kernel container such that the user's notebook filesystem exists in the container and enables the sharing of resources used within the notebook.

-As a result, the primary use case for this is for Jupyter Hub users running in

-Kubernetes.
-When a value is provided and EG_MIRROR_WORKING_DIRS=True, Enterprise not be available for use during the kernel's launch.
-See also EG_MIRROR_WORKING '''
+As a result, the primary use case for this is for Jupyter Hub users running in Kubernetes.
+When a value is provided and EG_MIRROR_WORKING_DIRS=True, Enterprise Gateway will set the container's working directory to the value specified in KERNEL_WORKING_DIR.
+If EG_MIRROR_WORKING_DIRS is False, KERNEL_WORKING_DIR will not be available for use during the kernel's launch.
+See also EG_MIRROR_WORKING